EduMake/vis4good/README.md

 # vis4good
-A flexible learning toolkit for running Data visualisation / journalism / campaining projects with students.
+A flexible learning toolkit for running Data visualisation / journalism / campaigning projects with students.

 ## Aim
-To empower teenagers to effect change in their communities using data.
-Developing skills around data and actictivisim.
-The outcomes that will benift their communities.
+Empowering teenagers to effect change in their communities using data.
+Developing accredit-able and curriculum relevant skills around data, digital making and activism.
+The outcomes should be focused on benefit their communities.

 ## Objectives
 Build some thing real and impactful every time.